absmach/magistrala-docs/docs/user-guide/users-quick-start.md

 ## Create a Client

 A **Client** represents a device connected to Magistrala, capable of communication with other devices.

-They are physical or virtual devices that can send and receive messages through **embedded systems**.
+It can be a **physical** or **virtual** device that sends and receives messages, often through **embedded systems**.

-Any Client created while in the group can be connected to any channel within the group.
+When you create a client within a specific group, it is automatically assigned to that group and can be connected to **any channel in the domain**.

-A **new client** can be created by navigating to the **Clients Page** section of the Group and clicking the `+ Create Client` button.
+To create a new client, go to the **Clients** page of the desired group and click the `+ Create` button.
-A dialog box will open, requiring fields such as **Name**.
+A dialog will appear asking for details such as:

-You can add a unique key for the client, although one is automatically generated.
+- **Name** (required)
+- **Key** (optional) - The client key is used to authorize the device to send messages.
+If left blank, a key is auto-generated during client creation.
+Users may also provide their own key, and it can be edited later.
-Additionally, **tags** can be assigned to clients for better organization and filtering.
+- **Tags** (optional, for organization and filtering)

+Adding tags can help you quickly locate and manage clients in larger setups.

 ![Create Client](../img/users-guide/group-client-create.png)

-A user can also create bulk clients by clicking on the `+ Create Clients` button.
-This will lead to a dialogbox that takes in a _.CSV_  file with the clients' details filled in correctly as seen in these [samples](https://github.com/absmach/magistrala-ui/tree/main/samples).
+A user can also create bulk clients by clicking on the `Upload` button.
+This will lead to a dialog box that takes in a _.CSV_  file with the client's details filled in correctly as seen in these [samples](https://github.com/absmach/magistrala-ui/tree/main/samples).

 The file should have the following fields in order: